All Open A.S. Positions

 No items found

-Isla Vista Arts Board - (1 Open Position)
+Isla Vista Arts Board - (No Openings)

 It is the mission and goal of the Isla Vista Arts Board to oversee the expenditures of A.S. student fees in a way that best serves the Isla Vista community.
 Additionally, the board provides guidance on the viability and relevancy of IV Arts programming paid for with A.S. funding.
 The main goal of this program is to promote art and culture in Isla Vista.
 IV Arts provides weekly free and low-cost entertainment to college students and community members alike.
 Core programs of IV Arts include I.V.
 Live, Magic Lantern Films, WORD Magazine, the BOX, and Nuestra Voz.